ig3/srf-scheduler/README.md

 Initially, there is no record of historic performance on which to base the prediction.
 Also, actual performance varies from day to day.

-The estimate of study time in the next 24 hours assumes that the time per unique card studied will be the same in the future as in the past.
+The estimate of study time in the next 24 hours assumes:
-This is problematic because initially there is no history of review and the mix of new cards and older, better known cards (and, therefore, requiring fewer reviews and less time per day) is not typical and changes rapidly as study progressing.
-The changing mix of cards makes future performance different from historic performance.
-But the algorithm assumes future performance will be the same as historic performance.
-This causes inaccurate predictions, particularly in early days of study.

-New cards are typically reviwed several times per day, until they are learned well enough to be recalled correctly after periods longer than 24 hours.
-Older, better known cards are typically reviewed only once per day, with intervals of one or more days between reviews.

-On the first day of study, there are only new cards.
-On the one hand, these cards will each be reviewed many times, thus accumulating an unusually hight study time per card per day.
-On the other hand, until the day is complete the time per card is less than it will be.
-Thus the average time per card at some time on the first day of study is not a very good predictor of the time per card in the next 24 hours.
+ * time per card will be the same as recent average
+ * number of new cards will be the same as recent average

+Time per card is higher than time per review when cards are reviewed more than once per day.
+When the mix of cards reviewed includes more cards with short intervals, average time per card increases.

-As study progresses, the mix of cards changes and the average time per card will tend to decrease.
+The estimated study time is the predicted number of card to be studied (the number of cards due plus the average number of new cards per day) multiplied by the average time per card.

-During the first day of study, the only data available is for a partial day of study.
-It isn't perfect, but it is all that is available, so it is used.

-After the first day of study, records of the current day are excluded from
-calculation: only records of complete days of study are used.
-This tends to make the estimates more accurate, but the mix of cards (some new cards and a gradually increasing percentage of older, better known cards) changes.
-Initially the rate of change is high and the estimate will tend to be an over-estimate of study time.
-When the mix of cards stabilizes, the estimate will tend to be more accurate.

 The number of reviews between new cards is adjusted according to the ratio of average study time to target study time per day, the recent average time